 An online, closed, anonymous, self-report questionnaire was used.
 The questionnaire included 31 closed questions:

-Demographics - gender, age, marital status, having children, level of religiosity, country of birth.
+Demographics: Gender, age, marital status, having children, level of religiosity, country of birth.

-Altruistic Behavior - The questionnaire includes ten questions from Watad's doctoral dissertation (2004), which translated into Hebrew and validated the questionnaire taken from Rushton, Chrisiohn & Fekken (1981) and adapted to Israeli culture.
-The reliability of the translated questionnaire was α = 0.83.
+Altruistic Behavior: The questionnaire includes ten questions from Watad's doctoral dissertation (2004), which were translated into Hebrew and validated the questionnaire taken from Rushton et al. (1981) and adapted to Israeli culture.
+Reliability of the translated questionnaire was α = 0.83.
 Participants were asked to indicate their degree of agreement with each statement on a scale ranging from 1 (never) to 5 (often).
-The statements describe everyday acts of altruism, such as "I donated money to charity."
+The statements describe everyday acts of altruism, such as “I donated money to charity.”
 The variable was constructed using the mean calculation for each participant, with a higher score indicating a higher level of altruistic behaviors.
-The internal consistency in the present study is α = 0.75.
-See the distribution of answers in Appendix 1.
+The internal consistency in the present study was α = 0.75.
+(See the distribution of answers in Appendix 1.)

-Attitudes towards organ donation - the questionnaire included 13 questions taken from Utitz (2002).
-Participants were asked to indicate their degree of agreement regarding each statement in the questionnaire on a scale ranging from 1 (strongly disagree) to 5 (very much agree).
-The statements relating a general attitude towards organ donation, for example, "organ donation is a human mitzvah."
+Attitudes towards organ donation: the questionnaire included 13 questions taken from Utitz (2002).
+Participants were asked to indicate their degree of agreement with each statement in the questionnaire on a scale ranging from 1 (strongly disagree) to 5 (very much agree).
+The statements relating a general attitude towards organ donation, for example, “organ donation is a human mitzvah (commandment).”
 The variable was constructed using the mean calculation for each participant after reversing scales in questions: 1,4,5,7,8,10.
 A higher score indicates more positive attitudes toward organ donation.
 The internal consistency in the present study is α = 0.94.
 See the distribution of answers in Appendix 2.

-Behavioral intentions regarding organ donation - 2 questions taken from Utitz (2002).
-Participants were asked to mark their degree of agreement on each statement in the questionnaire on a scale ranging from 1 (not at all) to 5 (very much agree), and an option to mark 'I have already signed a donation card.'
+Behavioral intentions regarding organ donation: 2 questions taken from Utitz (2002).
+Participants were asked to mark their degree of agreement on each statement in the questionnaire on a scale ranging from 1 (not at all) to 5 (very much agree), and an option to mark “I have already signed a donation card.”
 The variable was constructed using the mean calculation for each participant.
 A higher score indicates a higher behavioral intention regarding organ donation.

 2.3 Data Analysis

-The data were imported from the survey software and analyzed in the SPSS V. 26.
-A probing analysis found a normal distribution of the variables, and therefore parametric tests were used.
+The data were imported from the survey software and analyzed in SPSS v.
+26. A probing analysis found a normal distribution of the variables, and therefore parametric tests were used.
 The relationships between the variables were examined using Pearson correlations.
 The relationships between the level of religiosity and the study variables were analyzed using Spearman correlations.
-Differences between two groups (signed on a donation card, having children) were tested using independent samples t-tests.
+Differences between two groups (e.g., signed a donation card, having children) were tested using independent samples t-tests.

 3. Results